comp195/SongSurf/README.md

 # SongSurf
 ## Description
 __SongSurf__ allows you to discover new music that you'll love through an informative, attractive, and intuitive website.
+Input your favorite artists, albums, or songs and receive recommendations based on what you love.
+SongSurf also allows you to track your favorite discoveries for future use.

 ## Project Features
 * Algorithm-based music discovery generation for tracks, artists, and albums.